tweag/lagoon/clients/PyLagoon/README.md

 Python client library for Lagoon.

+> Disclaimer: this library is still in an experimental state.
+Take a look at the R, Ruby, and cmdline clients if you are looking for a more stable option.

 ## Installation

 PyLagoon depends on the SqlAlchemy Python package and uses psycopg2 to generate Postgres queries.